Horror films of Britain: Silent era

 British silent horror drew its influence from gothic literature of the nineteenth century.
-Influential works during the nineteenth century include e.g., Mary Shelley’s Frankenstein; or, The Modern Prometheus (1818), and the gothic horror novel, Dracula (1897), written by Bram Stoker.
+Influential works during the nineteenth century include e.g., Mary Shelley's Frankenstein (1818), and the gothic horror novel, Dracula (1897), written by Bram Stoker.

 The rise of British silent horror cinema coincided with World War I. The War and the associated prevalence of violence, maiming and death had a profound impact on films produced in the subsequent years and decades.
 As time went on, spiritualism continued to be a prominent thematic focus, largely due to the British public's mourning of their deceased.
 British silent horror films began to be a depiction of the public's efforts to maintain a spiritual connection with the deceased.
 Specifically, filmmakers drawing inspiration from Christianity, utilizing religious uncertainties and the surrounding perceptions of the after-life to create dramatic effect.

 Examples

 Short silent films had become an increasingly common cinematic form of entertainment during the time of the surge in popularity of gothic horror filmmaking.
-Such films are exemplified by Dr. Trimball’s Verdict (1913), directed by Frank Wilson, and The Basilisk (1914), directed by Cecil Hepworth.
+Such films are exemplified by Dr. Trimball's Verdict (1913), directed by Frank Wilson, and The Basilisk (1914), directed by Cecil Hepworth.
 These films drew a focus upon establishing narrative themes of the soul and religious spiritualism that defined early British silent horror films.
-Will Barker directed the 1919 film, The Beetle, that was based on Richard Marsh’s 1897 novel, The Beetle.
+Will Barker directed the 1919 film, The Beetle, that was based on Richard Marsh's 1897 novel, The Beetle.
 Barker's film tells the story of an Egyptian princess whose soul is transformed into a monster and is able to possess the commoners.

 As the British horror genre expanded, American horror cinema began to draw influence from the wave of British spiritualistic horror films.
-In 1913, American director, George Loane Tucker, travelled to Britain to produce the 1916 film, The Man Without a Soul, which was inspired by Mary Shelley’s Frankenstein; or, The Modern Prometheus.
+In 1913, American director, George Loane Tucker, travelled to Britain to produce the 1916 film, The Man Without a Soul, which was inspired by Mary Shelley's Frankenstein; or, The Modern Prometheus.
 The film depicts a protagonist attempting to create life by reanimating a man who would live without a soul.